FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: If we generate sodium hypochlorite or chlorine dioxide on site, why do we not need a certificate of analysis/conformance?

 A: You are exempt from T3.CH.1 as the chemical is created on site by the supplier so there will not be any certificates provided.
-However, these processes form chemicals used in the treatment process and this, including byproducts from these processes, must be monitored for as per T3.CH.2 and T3.CH.3.
+However, these processes form chemicals used in the treatment process and this, including byproducts from these processes, must be monitored as per T3.CH.2 and T3.CH.3.

 Q: What is the risk these new chemical rules are trying to address?